 Collaborative project on Biomedical Materials brings together researchers from Portugal and China

-The research project "Biofunctional coatings for cardiovascular interventional devices", presented by researchers Cristina Martins, from the National Institute of Biomedical Engineering and Jian Ji, from Zhejiang University was selected following the Call exploratory projects promoted by the Portugal-China Joint Innovation Center for Advanced Materials.
+The research project "Biofunctional coatings for cardiovascular interventional devices," presented by researchers Cristina Martins, from the National Institute of Biomedical Engineering, and Jian Ji, from Zhejiang University, was selected following the Call exploratory projects promoted by the Portugal-China Joint Innovation Center for Advanced Materials.

-From April to May 2013, FCT and the Department of International Cooperation of the Ministry of Science and Technology of the People's Republic of China (MOST) received applications for collaborative projects in the areas of Biomedical Materials, Nanotechnology and Nanomaterials, Sustainable Materials and Materials for Energy.
-Thirteen joint applications were evaluated and one project was selected, which will last one year and will receive €100,000 in funding.
+From April to May 2013, the FCT and the Department of International Cooperation of the Ministry of Science and Technology of the People's Republic of China (MOST) received applications for collaborative projects in the areas of Biomedical Materials, Nanotechnology and Nanomaterials, Sustainable Materials, and Materials for Energy.
+Thirteen joint applications were evaluated and one project was selected, which will last for one year, with funding of €100,000.